Joseph Lewis Loutzenhiser

 Went to college for writing, never finished.
 Discovered computers and programming and pursued that instead.

 A dabbler essaying a polymath.
-I have many personal interests, any of which I might be avidly pursuing at the moment: board-gaming, field recording, cooking, nature enthusiast, hiking, camping, dragonflies, birding, photography, science, hobby programming, video games (PC, Nintento), biking, books, basketball (not so much after I tore my Achilles), cinema, RPGs, cars & driving, travel.
+I have many personal interests, any of which I might be avidly pursuing at the moment: board-gaming, field recording, cooking, nature enthusiast, disc golf, hiking, camping, dragonflies, birding, photography, science, hobby programming, video games (PC, Nintento), biking, books, basketball (not so much after I tore my Achilles), cinema, RPGs, cars & driving, travel.

 Travels: Canada, South Korea, North Korea, Hong Kong, Thailand, Malaysia, Singapore, Netherlands, Italy, Austria, Germany, Mexico, Costa Rica.